Updated: Mar 31

 Ackerman & Ross architectural design for the Atlanta Public Library, circa 1900

-Atlanta Public Library: Left to right: Main arch; Main staircase; Reference room; Ionic columns; Reading room; Palladium window with Dante inscription above
+Atlanta Public Library: Left to right: North front, column capitals and entablature; Main entranceway; East reading room; Columns and entablature; Reference reading room; Palladium window with Dante inscription above

 The building was demolished in 1977 to make way for a new library, and according to an article published in History Atlanta, when the library was destroyed, many of the original building’s stone decorations were thrown into the old dumping grounds of the City of Atlanta.
-What is now referred to as the Carnegie Trail (not for public use), holds the remains of stone cornices and columns, the pediments dedicated to Virgil and Edgar Allen Poe, and other remnants of the once grand structure.
+What is now referred to as the Carnegie Library Trail (not for public use), holds the remains of stone cornices and columns, the pediments dedicated to Virgil and Edgar Allen Poe, and other remnants of the once grand structure.
 All were deemed “high end trash” by Fulton County.
 The arched library entrance was saved and now sits at the corner of Baker and Peachtree streets in downtown Atlanta’s Hardy Ivy Park.
+Click here to learn more and see photos of the Carnegie Library Trail.

 San Diego Public Library, 1902